fmasclef/lambda-boilerplate/README.md

 npm run build
 ```

 The `build/` folder is now filled with `.js` files.
 One for each lambda function of your application.
-If you're happy with that, push these files to AWS:
+If you're happy with that, deploy these files to AWS.
+For each `.js` file, an automated script will look for a lambda function with the same name, then your code will be published as the latest version of the lambda function.
+It's gonna be packages in a ZIP file as `index.js`.
+So the configured AWS handler should stick to default `index.handler`.

+In the case no suitable lambda funciton already exists in the targeted AWS account, no code will be deployed.
+You should rely on the AWS CDK to create lambda functions accordingly.

+Ready to try?
+Go ahead with the `deploy` script:

 ```
-npm run push
+npm run deploy
 ```

 This boilerplate is build with ❤️ in Lille.